BrianEnigma/Panoramical-Controller/README.md

 ##Enclosure

+[TODO: enclosure photo]

-Each laser-cut enclosure file is based on the P2 material size at [Ponoko](http://ponoko.com/).
+Each laser-cut enclosure file is based on the 24"x12" walnut sheet @ 3.5mm thickness at [Ponoko](http://ponoko.com/).

 - 3mm Acrylic front panel
-- 3mm wood side panels and inner supports
+- 3.5mm wood side panels and inner supports

 For assembly, you will need the following hardware from [McMaster-Carr](http://www.mcmaster.com/):